Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 Advanced preparation for upgrading DSE Graph nodes

-Ensure that edge label names and property key names use only the supported characters.
-Edge label names and property key names allow only [a-zA-Z0-9], underscore, hyphen, and period.
-In earlier versions, edge label names and property key names allowed nearly unrestricted Unicode:
+Ensure that edge label names and property key names use supported characters only.
+Edge label names and property key names allow only lowercase letters a-z, uppercase letters A-Z, 0-9, underscores, hyphens, and periods.
+In earlier versions, edge label names and property key names allowed nearly unrestricted Unicode.

-• schema.describe() displays the entire schema, even if it contains illegal names.
+• Use schema.describe() to get the entire schema, even if it contains illegal names.

 • In-place upgrades allow existing schemas with invalid edge label names and property key names.